calband/calchart-redesign-old/docs/Style.md

 $("h1").text("Hello world!");
 ```

-This will add the jQuery operator to the global scope, along with all of our custom jQuery functions (see `utils/jquery.js`).
+This will add all of our custom jQuery functions (see `utils/jquery.js`) to the jQuery library.
 Note: with most jQuery operations, don't use arrow functions, since arrow functions define `this` as the containing object, when you probably need `this` to refer to the DOM object:

 ```js
 class Foo {